Filmed by Alfred Matérn

 water temperature 12°C

-In the traditional creation of a mandala, at the end, all the sand is brought together and thus the piece is destroyed, symbolizing the impermanent nature of all that is.
-That sand is then brought to a body of water and given back into the Earth, into the water where she originated from.
-In the second half of this performance, I repeatedly took each natural object back into the water, returning them to their source, and leaving behind the trash, which I later discarded.
+In the traditional creation of a mandala, once the piece is finished, all the sand is brushed together and thus the mandala is destroyed, symbolizing the impermanent nature of all that is.
+That sand is then ceremonially brought to a natural body of water and given back into the Earth, into the water from where it originated.

 For this project, with gratitude, I received support from New York Foundation for the Arts, NYC Department of Cultural Affairs, NYC Media and Entertainment, and Queens Theatre.